ADHD Testing and Evaluations in Saint Paul

 What Happens During ADHD Testing?

 There is no single test that can identify ADHD.
 A comprehensive evaluation is necessary in order to consider the factors that are contributing to symptoms and behavior concerns and provide an accurate diagnosis.
 Every evaluation will vary depending on the individual’s specific needs and concerns, but typical testing for presenting symptoms of ADHD will include clinical interviews, rating scales, cognitive assessments, achievement testing, observations and a review of previous assessments, educational records and medical records.
-Venture Therapy also utilizes the continuous performance test (CPT) which is administered through a computer and obtains direct information about an individual’s ability in the areas of inattentiveness, impulsivity, and sustained attention.
+Venture Assessment also utilizes the continuous performance test (CPT) which is administered through a computer and obtains direct information about an individual’s ability in the areas of inattentiveness, impulsivity, and sustained attention.

 What to Expect Following the Evaluation?